Eclipse-Laboratories-Inc/celestia-zk-da-challenge/crates/apps/README.md

 ## Publisher

-The [`publisher` CLI][publisher], is an example application that sends an off-chain proof request to the RISC Zero zkVM, and publishes the received proofs to your deployed [Counter] contract.
+The [`publisher` CLI][publisher], is an example application that sends an off-chain proof request to the RISC Zero zkVM, and publishes DA fraud proofs to verifier contracts.

 ### Usage